-These guarantees are on the paint finish only and not on the overall window, its operation or the installation.
+These guarantees are on the paint finish only and not on the overall window, operation, or installation.
 They may vary depending on the colour of the window, the make of the powder used to coat it, the applicator and other factors.
 That said, these guarantees are perfectly acceptable in the door and window industry and have been in place for over three decades

-Where windows are likely to be fitted in more severe environments, a more specific paint application may be required and consequently a longer paint guarantee.
-This is because paint finishes can suffer as a result of being ‘exposed’.
-While a powder coated window is protected as standard there may be situations where the normal finish is not acceptable and may fail over time because of where it is located.
+Where windows are likely to be fitted in more severe environments, a more specific paint application may be required and, consequently, a longer paint guarantee.
+This is because paint finishes can suffer from being ‘exposed’.
+While a powder-coated window is protected as standard there may be situations where the normal finish is unacceptable and may fail over time because of its location.

-Some manufacturers or aluminium windows and front doors market their products as having a marine-grade finish.
-Marine-grade might be the same thickness as an insured paint finish, but it doesn’t have the full coastal guarantee.
+Some manufacturers of aluminium windows and front doors market their products as having a marine-grade finish.
+Marine grade might be the same thickness as an insured paint finish, but it doesn’t have the full coastal guarantee.

-Getting a fully insured finish is a more complex process involving your installer, the manufacturer of your windows as well as the company painting the aluminium bars.
+Getting a fully insured finish is a more complex process involving your installer, the manufacturer of your windows, and the company painting the aluminium bars.

 The process is done by your installer or their manufacturer submitting a marine guarantee request form to the company painting the aluminium profiles.
 This form details your location, distance from the sea and some other information about the installation.
-It is only the powder coater that offers the warranty, subject to a specific cleaning and maintenance routine.
-It is also worth asking about the type of fixings they provide to the door components where screws, rivets etc are used as these usually need to be a higher grade metal as do the door handles.
+Only the powder coater offers a warranty, subject to a specific cleaning and maintenance routine.
+It is also worth asking about the type of fixings they provide to the door components where screws, rivets etc are used as these usually need to be a higher grade metal, as do the door handles.

 - The decision to provide a marine warranty rests with the powder coater and nobody else.

 - There is no certainty that a marine paint guarantee it will be provided just because of the coastal location.
 These warranties have to be applied for on an individual basis.